samarth5611/Remote-Code-Executer-Realtime/readme.md

 ## Features

 - Backend APIs and logic to handle the submitted code, create a docker container, execute it, and return the results.
-- Minimal UI for user interaction and code submission
 - Real-time Screen sharing implemented using Web-Sockets.
 - User can join in Room, and start Coding.
+There is no SignIn and SignUp options for simplicity.
+- Timeouts have been defined so that no code takes up too much of the server's time

 ## Tech stack